 Chairs... before the game, make sure there are enough chairs on the bench for all coaches, players and managers.

 Uniforms, towels... help keep track of uniforms.
 We keep an extra "blood uniform" that a player can quickly change into, in the event of extensive blood on a uniform.
 Have a good supply of dry towels on the bench.

 Water... make sure players have water available on the bench.

 Medical, first-aid kit... at all games and practices, well-stocked.
 Know where to find ice.

 Basketballs... make sure your practice and game balls are properly inflated.
 Collect the balls at the end of each practice and secure them.

 Scouting... your head coach may ask you to help scout other teams.

 Help with youth clinics... help your head coach build the program by running clinics for young players... your future.

-Run practices... there may be times when your head coach is unable to attend a practice.
-Be ready to step forward and have a well-organized practice ready.
-Teach what your head coach expects you to teach (although I will jokingly tell coach that I'm going to put in a whole new offense).
+Run practices... if your head coach is unable to attend a practice, be ready to step forward and have a well-organized practice ready.
+Teach what your head coach expects you to teach.

 Maintain a playbook... this of course is a natural for me.
 If you have the time and desire, offer to create and maintain a team playbook (if there is none).
 Also, if you have the computer skills and resources, offer to create a team website (password-protecting sensitive areas).